-The Compliance Monitor (CM) must review the Facility Juvenile Holding Log to ensure there are no violations.
-Juveniles found to have been detained or confined in the adult section of the facility will be recorded as a violation.
+CM must review the Facility Juvenile Holding Log to ensure there are no violations.
+Juveniles found to have been detained or confined in the adult facility will be recorded as a violation.

-Procedure -The CM will monitor for compliance by reviewing the Facility Juvenile Holding Log.
+Procedure - The CM will monitor for compliance by reviewing the Facility Juvenile Holding Log.
 The log details the type of charge a juvenile is arrested for, date, time in/time out, and race/ethnicity.
 The CM reviews these holding logs to ensure that no juvenile is detained in violation of the JJDPA:

-- The CNMI Department of Corrections operates a collocated facility comprised of an adult jail that also classifies as a secure correctional facility for adults.
-Collocated with this facility is a secure juvenile detention facility and a separate secure correctional facility for juveniles.
-Juveniles charged as adults are detained or confined in a separate holding area of the JDU, separate from the juvenile population, as well as the adult population.
-Juveniles found to have been detained or confined in the adult portion of the collocated facility will be documented and reported as violations (minus exceptions provided under section 223(a)(13) - "Jail Removal").
+- 1. The CNMI Department of Corrections operates an adult jail that also classifies as a secure correctional facility for adults, as well as one entirely separate building, a Juvenile Detention Facility.
+Juveniles charged as adults are detained or confined in a separate holding area of the Juvenile Detention Facility, separate from the juvenile population, as well as the adult population who are housed in the separate adult correctional facility.
+Juveniles found to have been detained or confined in the adult facility will be documented and reported as violations (minus exceptions provided under section 223(a)(13) - "Jail Removal").
+However, within the Juvenile Detention Facility, it still remains in effect that juveniles charged as adults are detained or confined in separate holding area(s) of the facility, separate from the juvenile population within the facility.

 - The CM works closely with the CNMI

-Department of Corrections (DOC) in ensuring
+Department of Corrections (DOC) in

-that there is sight or sound separation.
-This is
+ensuring that there is sight or sound

-done by reviewing the Facility Juvenile
+separation.
+This is done by reviewing the

-Holding Logs that are submitted monthly to
+Facility Juvenile Holding Logs that are

-the CJPA Office.
+submitted monthly to the CJPA Office.

-- 3. Juveniles may be detained in the adult portion of the collocated facility (i.e., adult jail) but must be separated from the adult prison population inmates unless the court, after finding good cause, and in writing, orders otherwise.
-Regardless, if juveniles are ordered and found to be confined in jails or lockups for adults, it will be recorded as a
+- 3. Juveniles will be detained in the Juvenile Detention facility, separated from the adult prison population inmates unless the court, after finding good cause, and in writing, orders otherwise.
+Regardless, if juveniles are ordered and found to be confined in jails or lockups for adults, it will be recorded as a violation by the CM.
+Any juvenile detained in the adult correctional facility (i.e., adult jail), outside of what is permitted under the exceptions for jail removal, will be reported as a violation.